Annual Graduate College Outstanding Thesis Award

 Past Recipients List

-Every calendar year, each graduate program can nominate one graduating student with the terminal graduate degree of their program.
+Every calendar year, each graduate program can nominate one graduating student with the terminal graduate degree of their UIC program (if the program at UIC does not have a PhD, a master's thesis is eligible).
 The student will have already successfully defended the thesis or dissertation, submitted it and had it cleared by the Graduate College, and officially graduated.

 The Director of Graduate Studies for a program must put forth the nomination of the outstanding thesis/dissertation.